njonsson/euthanize/README.md

         zib  zebibytes (1024 exbibytes)
         yib  yobibytes (1024 zebibytes)

-      PATH must be a directory, a symbolic link, or a regular file.
+      PATH must be an existing directory or regular file.

 Trim a directory _foo_ down to 1 MB in size.